Noisy intermediate-scale quantum simulation of the one-dimensional wave equation

 where $\ket{l}\bra{l}$ acts on qubits $2$ to $n$.
 To realize the $l$-dependent phases, we insert Eq.~\ref{eq: binary rep} in Eq.~\ref{eq: shifted diagonal operator} and replace $b_{q}$ by its operator representation: $(\mathds{1}_{q}-Z_{q})/2$.
 This leads to our final expression for the time evolution operator,

-where we have used that $\sum_{q=2}^{n} 2^{n-q} = 2^{n-1}-1$.
+where we have used $\sum_{q=2}^{n} 2^{n-q} = 2^{n-1}-1$.
 Equation~\eqref{eq: approximation operator new} gives an approximation that contains a product of $n$ two-qubit gates and is accurate for $k/N \ll 1$.
-The two-qubit gate count of the entire time evolution operator is dominated by the one of the QFT that scales as $O(n^2)$.
+The two-qubit gate count of the entire time evolution operator is dominated by the QFT that scales as $O(n^2)$.